NoorHannan29/ITP_Management_FYP/README.md

 - Guidelines
 - Announcement creator(Committee can now make announcements)
 - Log book viewer for supervisor
+- Supervisor Assign(Students can be assigned manually if need be)
+- Supervisor Eval

 B- Partially Completed

-- Supervisor Assign
-- Supervisor Eval

 C- Initialised/Small Changes

-- Attendance Management
+- Attendance Management(Removed)

 D- To be done